nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 3a.
 User selects a tag that is not shown in the listing

 > 3a1.
 AddressBook shows an error message <br>
-  Usecase resumes at step 2
+  Use case resumes at step 2

 5a.
 User enters an invalid new name

 > 3a1.
 AddressBook shows an error message <br>
-  Usecase resumes at step 4
+  Use case resumes at step 4

 7a.
 User disconfirms the changes